Souk21/jsfx-lint/README.md

 type Lint = fn(&Program, &mut Issues);
 ```

-This function role is to add the issues found in the program to `Issues`, using the `IssueKind` generated above.
+This function's role is to add the issues found in the program to `Issues`, using the `IssueKind` generated above.
 The `Program` struct contains the parsed AST and other information about the file.

 ```rust